tsangpo/wsgrpc-ts/Readme.md

 # TODO

 - use json codec and http post protocal
-- stream data writen before read should can be read.
 - call callback for log.

+# known issues

+- client stream message not process in time。

 ## Notes